-- 4.4.1 Refueling vehicles equipped with onboard refueling vapor recovery (ORVR) systems shall not cause the system to exceed the Phase II emission factor and/or reduce the efficiency as specified in section 4.1. - 4.4.2 Compatibility shall be demonstrated for typical and worst case situations and vehicle populations, up to and including 80% ORVR-equipped vehicles.
+- 4.4.1 When Refueling vehicles equipped with onboard refueling vapor recovery (ORVR), systems shall not cause the system to exceed the Phase II emission factor the Phase II system shall meet the criteria as specified in section 4.1. - 4.4.2 Compatibility shall be demonstrated for typical and worst case situations and vehicle populations, up to and including 80% ORVR-equipped vehicles.
 Actual vehicles shall be used whenever feasible.
 Simulations may be proposed for specific demonstrations.
 Any ORVR simulation protocols shall be approved by the Executive Officer prior to conducting the test. - 4.4.3 The system manufacturer shall be responsible for developing a procedure by which compatibility can be demonstrated.
 This procedure is subject to engineering evaluation by the Executive Officer; if it is deemed inadequate and/or unusable, the certification application shall be deemed unacceptable.